 "The best evidence favouring Livingston is hard to explain away," he wrote in an email to CBC News.

-Additionally, in 2000, forensic linguist and Vassar College English professor Donald Foster concluded that Livingston authored the poem in his book Author Unknown.
+Additionally, in 2000, forensic linguist and Vassar College English professor Donald Foster concluded in his book, Author Unknkown, that Livingston authored the poem.